bobeu/assessment/ConceptualKnowledgeTest/ConceptualKnowledge.md

 --------------

-# What is a hash?
+## What is a hash?
 Why do people use hashing to hide information?

 A hash is a carved function that turns an input into a string of bytes.
 The strng usually in  a fixed length.
 The essence of using a hash is often to hide sensitive data or information since.

-# How would you prove to a colorblind person that two different colored objects are actually of different colors?
+## How would you prove to a colorblind person that two different colored objects are actually of different colors?

 You could check out Avi Wigderson talk about a similar problem [here](https://www.youtube.com/watch?v=5ovdoxnfFVc&t=4s)

+In this case, applying the concept of zero knowledge proof, the colorblind person does not learn to learn how i actually achieve it.
+As an instance, I could encapsulate the colored objects in two different objects (e.g triangular and rectangular) they can touch.
+So whenever it is triangle, it is a certain color otherwise, it is another color.